Baked Sockeye Salmon Recipe

 No matter how you plan on cooking sockeye salmon, I recommend investing in a good instant-read thermometer.
 That way, you can check to be sure the internal temperature of the salmon reaches 145 degrees F but doesn’t get overcooked for sockeye salmon recipe.

-What to serve on the side?
+What to serve with Sockeye Salmon

 You can never go wrong with a great green salad with homemade miso dressing or citrus vinaigrette with baked sockeye salmon.

-Baked Sockeye Salmon Recipe
+Sockeye Salmon Recipe FAQs

 This Baked Sockeye Salmon recipe is a foolproof way to prepare fish at home.
 Simple ingredients + 5 minutes of prep time, and a perfectly flaky piece of salmon with lemon and herbs will be ready!